callum-hart/immutable-styles/docs/advancedConcepts/discreteBreakpoints.md

 <p align="center">*</p>

-Discrete breakpoints makes media queries more predictable, since there’s no need to orchestrate overrides.
+Discrete breakpoints makes media queries more predictable since there’s no need to orchestrate overrides.
 Omitting overrides has made the order of media queries and their specificity irrelevant.
 Only the breakpoint size determines what styles apply which is far more intuitive and deterministic.

 This pattern buys guarantees.
 We can guarantee what font size the logo will be on different screen-sizes.
 We can guarantee that changing the order of media queries won’t affect the outcome, and changing specificity won’t sidestep the cascade and override subsequent rulesets.
 Finally, we can guarantee the font size in one media query won’t get overridden by another.